isomerpages/moe-rafflesgirlssch/highlights/highlights/_posts/2025-06-23-post-Singapore Youth Festival (SYF) Arts Presentation 2025.md

 <summary>Angklung Ensemble</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>Congratulations to our Angklung Ensemble for being the first to shine
-at the SYF Arts Presentation.</p>
+<p>"This year, stepping onto the stage in our new costumes was a memorable
+experience.
+Inspired by various ethnic costumes, our outfits reflected the rich diversity of our cultural heritage.
+I loved how the vibrant orange shawls and intricately patterned batik skirts paid tribute to traditional elements, while still adding a fresh, elegant touch to our performance.
+It made me feel proud to be part of something that celebrated both our roots and creativity."</p>
 <p></p>
-<p>This year, they took the stage in their new costumes, inspired by various
-ethnic costumes to reflect the rich diversity of our cultural heritage.
-The vibrant orange shawls and intricately patterned batik skirts pay homage to traditional elements while adding a fresh and elegant touch to their performance.</p>
+<p>— RGS Angklung Esemble</p>
 <p></p>
 </div>
 </details>